 Frequent Flyers: Visit the Gallery with your class twice in the school year and receive your third TRG School Tour Program at no cost.
 This promotion includes classes that belong to a school holding a School Membership!

-The focus of this lesson is to introduce the students to architecture and the art of building structures.
+Kindergarten - Grade 6: The focus of this lesson is to introduce the students to architecture, terminology and the art of building structures.
 Through interactive exercises and hands-on application, students will utilize their imagination and learning to create their own architectural models to take home with them.

-Being able to experiment and learn from our failures is integral to developing problem solving skills.
-Students will work with a new building material to complete a challenge.
+Kindergarten - Grade 7: Being able to experiment and learn from our failures is integral to developing problem solving skills.
+Students will work with a new building material to complete a set of design thinking challenges.

 The Flying Flower Pot by a MakerClub participant (still scene below)